Wolf's Rain: Plot

 According to an old legend, when the end of the world comes, a place known as Paradise will appear.
 However, only wolves will know how to find it.
 Although wolves are believed to have been hunted to extinction nearly two hundred years ago, they still exist, surviving by casting illusions over themselves to make them appear human.
-Freeze City is a northern human city in a world where the majority of people live in poverty and hardship.
+Freeze City is a northern human city set in Russia, in a world where the majority of people live in poverty and hardship.

 Kiba, an injured lone white wolf, goes to Freeze City following the scent of the Lunar Flower, which is the key to opening Paradise.
 There he encounters Tsume, Hige and Toboe, three other wolves who were drawn to Freeze City by the scent of the Lunar Flower and are now living in the city.
 The wolves encounter Quent Yaiden, a former Sheriff of Kyrios who is obsessed with hunting down wolves, and his dog Blue.
 Cheza, the Flower Maiden who is destined to lead the wolves to Paradise, is being studied at a laboratory under the care of Cher Degré.
-She is awakened by the smell of wolf's blood.
+She is awakened by the smell of the wolf's blood.
 As Kiba and Hige approach the lab to find her, she is stolen away by Lord Darcia the Third, whose people created Cheza.

 With the Flower Maiden gone, the wolves have no reason to stay in the city.
 Despite some initial misgivings and suspicions, they decide to stay together and follow Kiba in his search for the Flower Maiden and Paradise.
 As they pursue Cheza, the wolves travel through various cities and the remnants of former habitations.
 Cher joins the city's army to try to recover Cheza, while Cher's ex-husband Hubb Lebowski searches desperately for Cher, and Quent continues his relentless pursuit of the wolves.
-When Blue eventually encounters Cheza, it awakens her wolf blood from dormancy and causes her to leave Quent and take on her own human form.
-She joins the wolves and travels with them for a while, developing an intense and close romantic relationship with Hige, and meanwhile Hubb finds himself traveling with Quent, who is now searching for Blue as well as the wolves.
+When Blue eventually encounters Cheza, it awakens her wolf blood from dormancy and causes her to leave Quent and take on her human form.
+She joins the wolves and travels with them for a while, developing an intense and close romantic relationship with Hige, and meanwhile, Hubb finds himself traveling with Quent, who is now searching for Blue as well as the wolves.
 Hubb eventually finds Cher and from there they continue their pursuit of the wolves to find Cheza.